joaomh/xgboost-catboost-lgbm/README.md

 G(x) = sign\bigr[\sum^M_{m=1}\alpha_m\cdot G_m(x)\bigr]
 $$
 Here, the weights $\alpha_m$
-are computed by the boosting algorithm, and the idea is to increase the influence of weak learners that are more accurate while simultaneously penalizing those that are not.
+are computed by the boosting algorithm, and the idea is to increase the influence of weak learners who are more accurate while simultaneously penalizing those who are not.
 The weakness is identified by the weak estimator error rate
 $$err_m = \frac{\sum_{i=1}^Nw_i\mathbf{I}(y_i\neq G_m(x_i))}{\sum_{i=1}^Nw_i}$$